 In Study 1, we found some evidence in our Bayesian analysis supporting our hypothesis H1a.
 However, we did not find any evidence supporting H1b, either through our linear-mixed models or our Bayesian analysis.
 Our qualitative free-response section indicated that a substantial portion of our subjects expressed confusion regarding the experimental procedure and materials.
 Even so, a larger portion of our subjects expressed interest in the material, providing some indication that the intervention improved engagement.

 Our primary goal for Study 2 was to provide a pseudo-replication of our Study 1 hypothesis, with improved experimental materials intended to reduce confusion.
 Hypothesis 1 was not supported by the results of our intervention.
 We recorded the exact opposite effect; our intervention condition was less effective at increasing support for UHC than our control condition.
 Additionally, we directly measured our two proposed mediating relationships through Hypothesis 2.
 The first (H2a), was if perceived equity was a mechanism that accounted for a significant portion of why an HBP would improve support for UHC.
 The second (H2b) was if comprehensibility was a mechanism that accounted for a significant portion of why an HBP would improve support for UHC.
 Hypothesis 2a was supported by the results of our intervention.
 The data in our sample indicated that perceived equality was a significant mediator for support for UHC.
 Using the bootstrapping method outlined by Tingley and colleagues (2014), we estimated that perceived equality is a significant mediator on support for UHC not just in our sample, but in the population as a whole.
 Our intervention condition was perceived to have lower equity than our control, which partly explains why our control condition had a greater increase in support for UHC, in opposition to Hypothesis 1.
 Hypothesis 2b was not supported by the results of our intervention, as there was not a significant effect of experimental condition on comprehensibility.
-Lastly, we intended to determine if objective and subjective numeracy would have an interaction with our intervention condition in Hypothesis 3.
+Lastly, we intended to determine if objective and subjective numeracy would moderate the effect of intervention condition on support for UHC in Hypothesis 3.
 Hypothesis 3 was partially supported by the results of our intervention.
 We saw a significant effect of objective, but not subjective numeracy, on support for UHC.
 Furthermore, we found a significant interaction between the effect of objective numeracy and our intervention condition.
 Subjects low in objective numeracy had greater support for UHC in our control condition compared to our intervention condition, in opposition to Hypothesis 1.
 Yet subjects high in objective numeracy had greater support for UHC in our intervention condition compared to our control condition, in support of Hypothesis 1.
 This provides some indication that our initial Hypothesis 1 is valid, but only for subjects with higher objective numeracy.